Stage 1: Is building right for you?

 What’s not included

-The bank will not fund all the costs associated with your build and as such you’ll need to have funds set aside to contribute some funds yourself.
+The bank will not fund all the costs associated with your build and as such you’ll need to have extra funds set aside to contribute some funds yourself.
 Here’s a rough estimate of things that may not be included and will need to be funded by you on top of any deposit required by the bank:

 - An initial deposit your builder or architect needs to look over the project and/or quote